 Another important application is the center hole.
-This represents the Inca capital, Cusco, and is the portal between the worlds.
+It represents the Inca capital, Cusco, and is the portal between the worlds.
 It is also referred to as the eye of God.
-The Incas also gave importance or status to the arms of the cross.
-It is said that they represent the 4 compass points, the 4 major elements found on this planet, dirt, air, water and fire, and the 4 stars in the constellation.
+The Incas also gave importance or status to the arms of the cross because they represent the four compass points, the four significant elements found on this planet, dirt, air, water, and fire, and the four stars in the constellation.

-The Incas also believed that the Southern Cross constellation was the center of the universe.
+In the Incas beliefs, the Southern Cross constellation was the center of the universe.

 The Southern Cross Was Not The Monopoly Of The Incas

 The use of the southern cross can be found in a variety of ancient places and civilizations.
 It has been found in Machu Picchu, Pisac and Ollantayambo, as well as in Tiwanaku.

-There are also some people who try to make a connection to the Christian cross.
+Some people try to make a connection to the Christian cross.
 They use the numbers 3, 4, 12, and the circle to make their comparison.
-Starting with the circle, it is not seen as the eye of God but as a halo of glory.
-The number 3 coincides with the Trinity instead of the 3 worlds.
-The number four is used to replace the compass points, etc., with 4 evangelists and the total 12 rights of creation with the 12 apostles.
+The circle is not seen as the eye of God but as a halo of glory.
+The number 3 coincides with the Trinity instead of the three worlds.
+The number four replaces the compass points, etc., with four evangelists and the total 12 rights of creation with the 12 apostles.

-It is a stretch to make this connection because the southern cross was in existence long before Christ died on his cross.
-This is so even though the Incas and other nations used the southern cross at least 1000 years or more after Christ died.
+The southern cross was in existence long before Christ died on his cross.
+Even though the Incas and other nations used the southern cross at least 1000 years or more after Christ died, it is so.

 An Archaeological Controversy

-One of the problems with archaeology is finding the rights dates for any artifact uncovered through their excavations.
-Brien Foerster has given a lecture detailing the archaeological controversy over the construction of the buildings the Chakana is placed.
+One of the problems with archaeology is finding the correct dates for any artifact uncovered through their excavations.
+Brien Foerster has given a lecture detailing the archaeological controversy over the construction of the buildings in the Chakana.

-Most of the buildings in South America have been attributed to different societies that existed like the Incas, the Aztecs, the Mayans, and others.
-These kingdoms are not pre-Christian, but their buildings may be a lot older than the societies given credit for building them.
+Most of the buildings in South America have been attributed to different societies like the Incas, the Aztecs, the Mayans, and others.
+These kingdoms are not pre-Christian, but their buildings may be much older than the societies given credit for building them.